 After moving to the United States, Srikanth had the opportunity to study music from the famed violinist Kum.
 A. Kanyakumari.
 This opportunity awakened in Srikanth a keen love for music that he has been pursuing ever since.

 Srikanth frequently performs on television and radio and is a graded artiste of the All India Radio.
-He has released three compact discs (Janani, 1996; Tiger and Silk, 2002; Ethereal Melodies, 2007) which have won rave reviews from music connoisseurs worldwide.
+He has released three studio recordings (Janani, 1996; Tiger and Silk, 2002; Ethereal Melodies, 2007) that have won rave reviews from music connoisseurs worldwide.

 In 1989, Srikanth established a music school Nada Nidhi to pass on the rich heritage of Carnatic music.
 Srikanth’s students have performed widely to critical acclaim.
 They have also won prestigious awards in national and international music competitions.